-The Education Policy Institute has published new, rigorous data analysis and evidence to inform this important debate.
+The Education Policy Institute published new, rigorous data analysis and evidence to inform this important debate.
 This is the most detailed study of Government education data on selective schools for almost a decade.

 You can read the full report here.